 But this is not what the council plan to do.
 Instead, they propose to close both schools, and then re-open the Englefield Green site as a new, voluntary aided faith school.

-Englefield Green will lose its fully inclusive, religiously-neutral school to the Church of England.
+Englefield Green will lose its fully inclusive community school to the Church of England.

 Under the plans:

 - The new school will have "a distinctly Christian ethos".

 - Surrey County Council will transfer the school site from the council to be held in trust by the Church of England's diocese of Guildford.

 - The new school will "work closely" with the local junior Church of England school, St Jude's C of E Junior School, "with potential for a more formal partnership in the future".

 And because the school will be voluntary aided, this means:

 - Although the proposal says the school will have the same admissions criteria as Englefield Green Infant Schools for September 2021, there are no guarantees that it will remain fully open to families of all faiths and none.
 In the future, the school could choose to select 100% of its pupils based on the religion of their parents, prioritising Anglican church-goers above other pupils where oversubscribed.
 Both Christ Church C of E Infant School and St Jude's C of E Junior School operate discriminatory admission policies.

 - The school could apply a religious test when hiring, promoting or retaining any teacher.
 In practice such discrimination is usually restricted to senior roles and RE teachers.